-The overpopulation is ignored by both the mass media and the population itself.
+The overpopulation is touted by both the mass media and the population itself.
 People are extremely sensitive to this topic, believing that no one should interfere with their biological instinct of reproduction.
-To say that the excessive anthropogenic pressure on the biosphere of the planet is the main reason for almost all the problems facing humanity is strictly forbidden.
-Even if someone raises this topic, he will immediately be labeled as “fascist” or “Malthusian” and silenced.
-The mass media do not let to make a very simple conclusion: without the restriction of the birth rate, our planet is threatened by an ecological catastrophe.
-Such conclusions are prohibited.
+The mass media let to make a very simple conclusion: without the restriction of the birth rate, our planet is threatened by an ecological catastrophe.

 The cause of suicides